bkono/code-exercise/README.md

 Refactor and improve the code.
 Add directories/files as needed.

 You are not expected to run the code or make this work as a real Rails application.

+## Refactorer's Notes

+Given the instructions are simply to refactor and improve, without specific input on any of the business cases that app should be addressing, I'm going to make a few different passes through the codebase with various areas of focus.
+Where there are questions, I'll call out assumptions made on behalf of the fictional stakeholders.

+- [] Pass 1, simple refactoring for style guidelines and clarity